 Arthritis is inflammation of the joints in the body.
 The main symptoms of arthritis are joint pain and stiffness, which normally get worse with age.
 The two most common types of arthritis are osteoarthritis and rheumatoid arthritis.
 Osteoarthritis is usually caused by normal wear and tear, while rheumatoid arthritis is an autoimmune disorder.
 Uric acid crystals, infections or even an underlying disease, such as psoriasis or lupus, can cause other types of arthritis.
-Pain Stop Clinics’ team of expert pain management specialists will help you diagnose your arthritis pain and decide the best treatment options for your specific condition.
+Pain Stop Clinics’ team of expert pain management professionals will help you diagnose your arthritis pain and decide the best treatment options for your specific condition.

 Arthritis & Osteoarthritis Treatments: